Published On: January 6th, 2025

 Method:

 Grow calendula.
-Cut the flowers as they bloom and dry the petals atop a plate in a dry spot in your kitchen, out of direct sunlight.
+Cut the flowers as they bloom and dry the entire flowerhead atop a plate in a dry spot in your kitchen, out of direct sunlight.
 (You can buy them also.)

-Really, you can add any dried medicinal flowers and herbs here – oregano, chickweed, plantain, borage, comfrey.
+Really, you can add any dried medicinal flowers and herbs here – lavender, plantain, borage, comfrey, oregano.
 Whatever takes your fancy.

-Next, dump the dried calendula and lavender petals in a big old pickle jar.
+Next, dump the dried calendula flowers in a big old pickle jar.
 Fill it at least halfway.

 Completely cover with organic olive oil.
 Marvel at the beauty this creates in the morning sunshine.